-* More closer to Oracle in terms of features, SQL standard compatibility and stored procedure capabilities.
-Also there are some extensions that add some Oracle string/date processing functions etc.
+* Closer to Oracle in terms of features, SQL standard compatibility and stored procedure capabilities.
+Also, there are some extensions that add some Oracle string/date processing functions etc.

 * Couple of more authentication options available out of the box.
 MySQL has also LDAP and pluggable authentication though.

 * More advanced parallel query execution.
 Postgres is a couple of years ahead in development here since version 10, MySQL just got the very basic (select count(*) from tbl) support out with the latest 8.0.14.

 * JIT (Just-in-time) compilation, e.g. “tailored machine-code” for tuple extraction and filtering.
 Massive savings for Data Warehouse and other row-intensive type of queries.

 * Multiple storage engines.
 Something similar in works also for Postgres.

 * Less bloat due to use of “UNDO”-based row versioning model.
 Work-in-progress for Postgres though.